kauri-io/archive/docs/IPFS/managing-storage-in-a-java-application-with-ipfs.md

 ---
 title: Managing storage in a Java application with IPFS
 summary: In this article, we learn how to interact with IPFS (InterPlanetary File System) in Java using the official java-ipfs-http-client library.
 This library connects to an IPFS node and wraps most of the operations offered by the HTTP API.
 The following diagram describes a Java program connected to an IPFS node via the java-ipfs-http-client library to the API Server.
-API server (default port  5001): Full API Gateway server (default port: 8080): Read Only API (access to data only) P2P (default port: 4
+API server (default port- 5001)- Full API Gateway server (default port- 8080)- Read Only API (access to data only) P2P (default port- 4
 authors:
   - Grégoire Jeanmart (@gregjeanmart)
 date: 2019-08-14